 This unfamiliar vegetable is packed with a powerhouse of nutrition, it contains iron, calcium, phosphorus, vitamins A, C, B1, and B3, and, of course, fiber.

-It has blood glucose-lowering properties so people use bitter melon for diabetes and is a known mild laxative which may be helpful in a weight loss program.
+It has blood glucose-lowering properties so people use bitter melon for diabetes and is a known mild laxative that may be helpful in a weight loss program.

 It contains an anti-tumor agent.
 It has been found to be helpful for psoriasis, inhibit HIV infection and menstrual irregularities.
 It is used in countries such as Panama and Columbia for preventing and treating malaria.